What is Psychoeducation?

 Your safety and security is our first priority.
 While we are now scheduling in-office visits, we continue to offer appointments in which we provide remote services via video conference using your smartphone, tablet, laptop, or computer.
 You do not need to download any special software to participate.
 We will send you a link to use to reach us at the time of your appointment.
-To schedule a telemedicine appointment from your home or for more information, call us at 973-850-4622.
+To schedule a telehealth appointment from your home or for more information, call us at 973-850-4622.

 COMPONENTS OF PSYCHOEDUCATION AT THE CRCNJ

 Our psychoeducation series is comprised of three general topics:

 Coping with emotional changes for patients, family members and caregivers